Site Overlay

 Research and development: May participate in developing new treatments and enrolling patients in clinical trials for their conditions.

-Quality control: Ensure the quality and accuracy of laboratory testing and maintain the operation of the clinical laboratory.
+Quality control: Ensure the quality and accuracy of laboratory testing and maintain the clinical laboratory’s operations.

 How they work with patients